 Molybdenum will similarly cause yellowing as nitrogen deficiency, while sulfur will also have necrotic tips in addition to chlorosis.

-Feed your pothos with a balanced, all-purpose houseplant fertilizer once in 4 to 6 weeks when they are growing.
+Feed your pothos with houseplant fertilizer once in 2 to 4 weeks when they are growing.
 When dormant (winter or fall), don’t apply fertilizers.

 Choose a premium quality brand that is well-balanced.
 Why?
 Because too much zinc, calcium, phosphorus, copper, or manganese in the soil may affect iron availability.